-Students will be required to complete homework and end-of-unit self-assessments (Quizzes) for all content covered in this course.
-Homework assignments in are designed to introduce you to content before coming to class.
+Students will be required to complete homework and end-of-unit self-assessments for all content covered in this course.
+Homework assignments are designed to introduce you to content in the class.
 Quizzes are designed to reinforce material learned in class discussions for mastery before a major unit exam.
 These assignments will include activities and inquiries that encourage practical application of course content.